pablojosecodes/Convolutional-Fun/README.md

 - Original LeNet architecture
 - VGG finetuning sample

-I've also put together a little demo of adversarial example construction- turns out it's pretty easy to fool even the most robust classifiers into thinking a "5" is a "1".
-Just takes some manipulatino of gradients.
+I've also put together a little demo on constructing adversarial examples- turns out it's pretty easy to fool even the most robust classifiers into thinking a "5" is a "1".
+Just takes some gradient manipulation.